-- Be a first-generation student, meaning your parents or guardians do not have a post-secondary degree, including an associates or bachelors’ degree.
+- Be a first-generation student, meaning neither parent(s) or guardian(s) do not have a bachelor’s degree.

 - Demonstrate financial need and complete the FAFSA/Free Application for Federal Student Aid onlineas soon as possible.
 You must have a complete FAFSA file at NAU by April 1.

 - Be a US citizen or qualified non-citizen as defined by federal law.

 - Be eligible for in-state tuition.

 - Be willing to fully participate in First Scholars program and activities for four-years.

 Students selected to be a First Scholar must: